yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 #### Notes:

-- At least Windows 10 version 1809 is required, but GPU drivers may require newer versions.
+- An up-to-date Windows 10 version is required, old Windows 10 releases or older Windows versions are not supported.
+Windows 11 offers similar performance.

 - Our recommended/optimal specifications don't guarantee perfect performance in all games, but rather strive to provide a cost effective recommendation while still considering performance.